saphka/location-tracker/README.md

-# Location tracker user
+# Location tracker

-Manage user data, auth and register
+Stores encrypted location data and uses e2e encryption to share it with friends